 The Mormon Studies Council is comprised of local LDS church leaders, academics and interested lay members.
 It meets regularly with university administrators including the Dean of the School of Arts and Humanities.
 The roots of Mormon Studies at Claremont date back to 2002.
 Now, after more than a decade of dedicated effort from Dr. Bushman, Dr. Mason, Dr. Bowman, the Mormon Studies Council and the Hunter Foundation, the framework has been established for a vital Mormon Studies program at Claremont.
 This historic effort has also provided the template for developing Mormon Studies programs at other leading universities in the United States and beyond.

 Christie Frandsen is the chair of the Mormon Studies Council.
 Christie was born in Havre, Montana and raised on Indian reservations in Montana, North Dakota, Nevada, and Arizona where her father was a range conservationist in the Bureau of Indian Affairs.
-She attended BYU, majoring in ancient scriptures.
-She is the mother of 11 children, and has taught early morning seminary and Institute classes at USC and Occidental College for 16 years.
-She has also been an active volunteer leader in Girls Scouts for 35 years.
-She and her husband Russ have 18 beautiful and precocious grandchildren.
+She received a BA degree from BYU, summa cum laude, majoring in ancient scriptures.
+She also studied at Duke Divinity School.
+She is the mother of 11 brilliant children and grandmother to 22 beautiful and precocious grandchildren.

 Amanda Haslam Wirtz is the vice chair of the Mormon Studies Council.
 She was most recently an engagement manager with Cicero Group, a Salt Lake City-based consulting firm.
 In this role she contributed to the day-to-day analytics, research and data collection on projects with non-profit organizations, schools, system levels, and institutions of higher education.
 Her work with institutions of higher education includes growth strategy, systemic improvement, and competitive advantages.